 2. Seek professional help

 A lawyer can help you make the right plans for the divorce and keep you informed about your state’s laws.
 A gynecologist can help keep your baby healthy, a therapist can help you with your emotional uncertainties, and a healthcare team can keep your physical and emotional well-being in control while you deal with everything around you.
-You will also need to take professional help with the household chores and postnatal care.
+You may also need professional help with the household chores and postnatal care.

 3. Get rid of guilt

 A divorce is always difficult, especially when children are involved, even if it is your unborn child.
-You may consider postponing a divorce thinking your child deserves a normal family.
-But do not let this guilt sway you.
+You may consider postponing a divorce thinking your child deserves a normal family, but do not let this guilt sway you.

 It is better to raise a child in two separate homes filled with love than in one with constant fights and abuse.
 A child is adversely affected by the behavior of stressed parents.
 Remind yourself what is best for everyone.